nim-lang/choosenim/readme.md

               script to install by specifying the ``CHOOSENIM_CHOOSE_VERSION`` environment variable.

-**MacOs Note** If `choosenim` has been installed successfully, and you're still not able to use Nim or any of the tooling (ex: `nim --v`) follow these steps in your terminal:
+**PATH setup** If `choosenim` has been installed successfully, and you're still not able to use Nim or any of the tooling (ex: `nim --v`) follow these steps in your terminal:
-- modify or create the `~/.zshrc` file with this line: `nano ~/.zshrc`
+- MacOs: modify or create the `~/.zshenv` file with your preferred editor, e.g. `nano ~/.zshenv`
+- Linux: modify or create file `~/.bash_profile`, e.g. `nano ~/.bash_profile`
 - add the following line to setup the PATH correctly: `export PATH="$HOME/.nimble/bin:$PATH"`
-- make sure the current terminal session picks up the changes with this line: `source ~/.zshrc`
+- make sure the current terminal session picks up the changes with this line: `source ~/.zshenv` or `source ~/.bash_profile`
 - now validate everything works properly with: `nim --v`

-By creating a `.zshrc` file and adding the path to `~/.nimble/bin`, you're ensuring that zsh (terminal) knows where to look for your Nim executables and other tooling every time it starts up.
+By creating a `.zshenv` or `.bash_profile` file and adding the path to `~/.nimble/bin`, you're ensuring that your shell (terminal) knows where to look for your Nim executables and other tooling every time it starts up.
 ## How choosenim works

 Similar to the likes of ``rustup`` and ``pyenv``, ``choosenim`` is a